DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: DRED experiments

-To better understand the importance of using a VAE as a generative model we introduce ICED-EL, a version of ICED replacing the VAE with ACCEL's level editing strategy.
-ICED-EL may be viewed as an ICED variant of ACCEL augmenting $X_\text{train}$ using a non-parametric generative method, or equivalently as an ablation of ICED that does not approximate $p(\rvx)$ and is therefore less grounded to the target CMDP.
-In \Cref{fig:zsg_hard}, we compare the two methods across level sets, and find that ICED improves more significantly over its ablation for level sets that are most similar to the original training set.
-We include a sample of levels generated by the VAE in \Cref{fig:interpolated_levels}.
-Generated levels appear to be consistent with the CMDP semantics, resulting in a training distribution retaining many high level properties of $X_\text{train}$, as reported in \Cref{fig:buffermetrics}.
+\textbf{Ablations.} To better understand the importance of the pre-trained generative model, we introduce EL-DRED, which replaces the VAE with ACCEL's local edit strategy.
+EL-DRED may be viewed as a DRED variant of ACCEL augmenting $X_\text{train}$ using a non-parametric generative method, or, equivalently, as an ablation of VAE-DRED that does not approximate $p(\rvx)$, and is therefore less grounded to the CMDP.
+EL-DRED outperforms all other methods in each of the level sets depicted above, with the exception of VAE-DRED.
+In \Cref{fig:zsg_hard} (bottom right), we compare the two methods, and find that VAE-DRED remains significantly more likely to outperform EL-DRED in each level set.
+Finally, ACCEL-D shows that initialising the buffer to $X_\text{train}$ isn't sufficient for preventing ACCEL's editing mechanism to rapidly incur significant distributional shift.
+The only difference between EL-DRED and ACCEL-D is $\eta$ being set to 1 throughout training (see the text box in \Cref{fig:DRED-diagram} for a depiction of the role of $\eta$ in DRED).
+Yet, the gap in performance is significant, and highlights the importance of avoiding out-of-context levels early in training.